ryyppy/rescript-nextjs-template/README.md

 Fast Refresh requires you to **only export React components**, and it's easy to unintenionally export other values than that.

+For the 100% "always-works-method", we recommend putting your ReScript components in e.g. the `src` directory, and re-export them in plain `pages/*.js` files instead (check out the templates initial `pages` directory to see how we forward our React components to make sure we fulfill the Fast-Refresh naming conventions).

 ## Useful commands

 Build CSS seperately via `postcss` (useful for debugging)